Vallalika/Cheese_shop_inventory/README.md

 1. Copy-paste the below in the command line, still in the app folder.

         flask run
-     *That should be Flask running now*
+     *That should be Flask running now.*

 2. Open Chrome and copy-paste the below in the address bar.